TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

 ### Introduction

-JavaScript does *not* have classes in the same sense as other Object Oriented languages like Java.
+JavaScript does *not* have classes in the same sense as other object-oriented languages like Java or Ruby.
 ES6, however, *did* introduce a syntax for object creation that uses the `class` keyword.
 It is basically a new syntax that does the *exact* same thing as the object constructors and prototypes we learned about in the constructor lesson.

 There is a bit of controversy about using the class syntax, however.
 Opponents argue that `class` is basically just *syntactic sugar* over the existing prototype-based constructors and that it's dangerous and/or misleading to obscure what's *really* going on with these objects.
 Despite the controversy, classes are beginning to crop up in real code bases that you are almost certainly going to encounter such as frameworks like React (especially if you end up working with class-based React code).